anitaposch/learn-bitcoin/manuscript/104-the-history-of-bitcoin.md

 The term "proof-of-work" was first coined and formalized in a 1999 paper by Markus Jakobsson and Ari Juels.

 **Decentralization**
 Hashcash was followed by "B-Money" by Wei Dai in 1998.
 His concept was the first being based on a decentralized network of computers.
 This is baked into Bitcoin's peer-to-peer network with computers running the Bitcoin software as full nodes or miners.
-Peer-to-Peer means a system of equally privileged, equipotent participants without a hierarchy on the network.
+Peer-to-peer means a system of equally privileged, equipotent participants without a hierarchy on the network.

 A short time later, Nick Szabo published a paper on "BitGold", the first digital money system that was able to run without a central entity issuing the money.
 He is also the first person to present a paper on "Smart Contracts".

-### Solving the double-spending problem
+### Solving the Double-Spending Problem
 These predecessor money technologies had a major unresolved problem.
 The "double spending" problem, which means that already spent digital money could be used a second time.
 Imagine a PDF file that you can copy, modify and send endlessly at zero cost, claiming that each copy is the original.
 Such a digital file would be worthless as money.

 Satoshi Nakamoto's ingenious idea was to add a ledger to the system with blocks that contain transactions.
 These blocks are chained together - therefore it is called block chain - through "proof-of-work" mining.
 This chaining of transactions in the correct timely order makes bitcoin unforgeable and immutable.